gu-larcia/sp-dashboard/README.md

 python dashboard.py interactive
 ```

-A menu will allow you to select different graphs.
-You can also run a
-specific graph directly from the command line.
+You can also run a specific graph directly from the command line.
 For example:

 ```bash
 python dashboard.py portfolio --span year --interval day -o myplot.png
 ```

-Use `--help` with any command for additional options.
+Use `--refresh` to bypass the local cache when you want the latest data.

 ## Disclaimer

-This example uses unofficial Robinhood APIs via the `robin_stocks` package.
-Use at your own risk.
+This tool uses Robinhood's public endpoints.
+Usage may be subject to Robinhood's terms and rate limits.